 I am a bit naïve.
-Yes, I am a psychiatrist, a Clinical Professor of Psychiatry, and the founder of the National Center for Whole Psychiatry and Brain Recovery Center.
+Yes, I am a psychiatrist, a Clinical Professor of Psychiatry, and the founder of the National Center for The Center for Whole Psychiatry + Brain Recovery.
 Given my experience, I should, you would think, know better.
 Yet I was in practice for probably 20 or more years before I realized that some times my patients lie to me about how they are doing, and whether they are following our jointly agreed upon recommendations.
 I am prompted to write about this, because a week ago I had an experience where a patient told me that she was lying to her other doctor.

 Now, using the word ‘lying’ seems a bit strong, but I use it to get the point across.
 In fact, it is more like hiding the truth, not wanting to disappoint the doctor, avoiding shame, judgment, criticism, or the doctor’s expected anger.
 Any reason that might inspire a child or adolescent to lie to their parent can probably be operative here because, understandably, being a patient is a vulnerable state for many.